JuliaLang/julia/doc/src/manual/distributed-computing.md

 Each process has an associated identifier.
 The process providing the interactive Julia prompt always has an `id` equal to 1.
 The processes used by default for parallel operations are referred to as "workers".
 When there is only one process, process 1 is considered a worker.
 Otherwise, workers are considered to be all processes other than process 1.
+As a result, adding 2 or more processes is required to gain benefits from parallel processing methods like [`pmap`](@ref).
+Adding a single process is beneficial if you just wish to do other things in the main process while a long computation is running on the worker.

 Let's try this out.
 Starting with `julia -p n` provides `n` worker processes on the local machine.
 Generally it makes sense for `n` to equal the number of CPU threads (logical cores) on the machine.
 Note that the `-p`